hcrlau/Cyclistic-Bike-Share-Analysis/README.md

 ### Answers to Business Questions Based on Visualizations

 Data Visualization: [Tableau](https://public.tableau.com/app/profile/rachelle.lau/viz/GoogleDataAnalyticsCapstoneProjectCyclisticbike-shareanalysis_17327728755180/Dashboard4)

+Currently, annual members account for nearly 30% more of the total rides than casual riders.

 **1. How do annual members and casual riders use Cyclistic bikes differently?**

 - ***Bike Preferences:*** Both annual member and casual riders prefer classic bikes, but members typically use them for shorter, more utilitarian trips (average ride length: 13 minutes), whereas casual riders often opt for longer rides (28 minutes).

 - ***Temporal Patterns:***
-  - By Month: Annual members ride consistently year-round, , likely due to daily commuting.
+  - By Month: Annual members ride consistently year-round, likely due to daily commuting.
 Peaks in spring and fall, aligning with back-to-school or work-related activity.
 Casual riders are more active during summer (May to September) for leisure or tourism, with lower usage in colder months.

   - By Day: Annual members have higher ride frequency on weekdays, indicating regular work commutes.
 Casual riders ride more on weekends, suggesting leisure or recreational use.